AnyLog-co/documentation/background processes.md

 The structure of the archival folder is based on partitioning by days (using UTC timezone) and as follows:
 * The root is partitioned by years.
 Every year contains the year's data.
-* An year folder is partitioned to months.
+* Every year folder is partitioned to months.
 Every month contains the month's data.
 * A month folder is partitioned to days.
 Every day contains the files processed by the operator in the given day.

 #### View archived file